Nanni Baldini: Biography

-Baldini often contributes to voicing characters in cartoons, anime, movies, and other content.
-For example, he is well known for providing the voice of the character Stewie Griffin in the Italian-language version of the animated sitcom Family Guy.
-He is also well known for providing the voice of the character Donkey in the Italian-language version of the Shrek film series as well as voicing various characters in the Italian dub of the Robot Chicken segments.
+Apart from voicing characters in the original version of the Winx franchise, Baldini is well known to the Italian-speaking audiences as the voice dubbing artist of characters such as Stewie Griffin from the animated sitcom Family Guy, Donkey from the Shrek film series as well as various characters in the Italian dub of the Robot Chicken segments, and, since 2002, the title character in the Scooby-Doo franchise and Dobby in the Harry Potter films.

-In his live-action roles, Baldini served as the Italian voice of Jack McFarland from Will & Grace, Pacey Witter from Dawson's Creek, Christopher Duncan Turk from Scrubs and the Eleventh Doctor from Doctor Who.
+In live action shows, Baldini has dubbed Jack McFarland (portrayed by Sean Hayes) from Will & Grace, Pacey Witter (portrayed by Joshua Jackson) from Dawson's Creek, Christopher Turk (portrayed by Donald Faison) from Scrubs and the Eleventh Doctor (portrayed by Matt Smith) from Doctor Who.
 He dubs actors such as Kevin Hart, Adam Goldberg, Chris Rock, Topher Grace, Chris Tucker, Anthony Mackie and Michael Peña.

-He works at C.D.
+Baldini works at C.D.
 Cine Dubbing, LaBibi.it, Dubbing Brothers, Pumaisdue, and other dubbing studios in Italy.

-His older siblings are also voice actors.
+Personal life

+Baldini is the younger brother of Rita, Oreste and Antonella Baldini, who are also voice actors.
+Additionally, Baldini has two daughters, Elisa and Beatrice.